gavinfeng/Homepage/content/authors/admin/_index.md

 - Opportunities

-For prospective students looking for research assistant work or Ph.D. admission, please email me with your resume/CV and a brief email statement of your interests.
+For prospective students looking for research assistant opportunities or Ph.D. admission, please email me with your resume/CV.
 If you are a current Ph.D. student from a top university in mainland China, joint Ph.D. admission is also available.